-The District General Manager will recommend an annual appropriation for the IPAOM Reserve that equals up to 10% of the revenue collected during the previous fiscal year.
-Recreational partners and the District will be eligible for reimbursement from the IPAOM Reserve for qualified expenses.
+The District General Manager will recommend an annual budget for the IPAOM Fund that equals no more than 10 percent of the revenue collected during the previous fiscal year.
+Recreational partners and the District will be eligible for reimbursement from the IPAOM Fund for qualified expenses.
 Projects proposed by partnering entities will be reviewed by the Fiscal Oversight Commission and approved by the Board of Directors prior to reimbursement.

-Qualifying expenditures include low-impact/low-cost activities, including minimal improvements that facilitate initial public access.
+Qualifying expenditures include low-impact, low-cost activities, including minimal improvements that facilitate initial public access while protecting conservation values.
 Examples of minimal improvements include basic recreational amenities such as multiple-use natural surface trails and unpaved parking areas, fencing, gates, related signage, and portable or temporary restroom facilities.
 Preliminary planning for, and operation and maintenance of, minimal improvements are included.
+Necessary regulatory approvals and access agreements would be included in the planning.
 Universal access opportunities will be considered for inclusion in part of initial public access where appropriate, in relation to property constraints and in accordance with law.

 Qualifying expenditures typically do not include off-site road work or major internal road work (turn lanes, ingress road upgrades or realignments), major water or sewer infrastructure improvements, overnight accommodations (huts, hotels, yurts, cabins, tent pads), or more developed recreational amenities (play structures, covered picnic areas).
-On occasion, there may be extraordinary circumstances specific to a particular property already owned by the District (as of the Board approval date of this policy) that would justify a contribution towards improvements that are otherwise not included in this policy but necessary to provide initial public access.
-These will be approved on a case by case basis by the Board of Directors after review by the Fiscal Oversight Commission.
-Any such contribution by the District would be capped at 25% of the total IPAOM request.
-This approach ensures that the majority of funds will be available for typical qualifying expenditures.
+On occasion, there may be extraordinary circumstances that would justify a contribution towards improvements that are otherwise not included in this policy but necessary to provide initial public access.
+An example of this might be an upgrade to a property driveway entrance that is necessary for the public to initially gain access the property.
+These may be approved on a case by case basis by the Board of Directors after staff recommendation and Fiscal Oversight Commission review.
+The intent of this policy is for the majority of IPAOM funds to be used for typical qualifying expenditures.

-Reimbursements from the IPAOM Reserve to the District and to other entities will be reviewed at the end of each fiscal year by the Fiscal Oversight Commission, in accordance with Sonoma County Board of Supervisors Resolution 10-0832, confirming that expenditures are consistent with the Expenditure Plan.
+Reimbursements from the IPAOM Fund to the District and to other entities will be reviewed at the end of each fiscal year by the Fiscal Oversight Commission, in accordance with Sonoma County Board of Supervisors Resolution 10-0832, confirming that expenditures are consistent with the Expenditure Plan.